 The organisation should, firstly, have objectives and, secondly, they should give you confidence in the security of your job.
-If your employer doesn’t really answer these questions it should give you pause for thought before accepting the role.
+If your employer doesn’t answer these questions, it should give you pause for thought before accepting the role.

 4. The relationship between you and your Executive

-As an Assistant you have to work very closely with your Executive(s).
-It is really important that you get on and can work well together.
-Obviously, this is a little difficult to tell during the interview process, but if you ask the right questions you should get an insight into their personality.
+As an Assistant, you have to work very closely with your Executive(s).
+It is essential that you get on and can work well together.
+This is a little difficult to tell during the interview process, but if you ask the right questions, you should get an insight into their personality.

 Before accepting the job, do consider if you can work closely with this person.
 If you are not sure, it might not be the best role for you.

 5. Salary and reward

-I put salary and reward last because although it is important (it made my top 5 after all!) it is not as important as some other considerations.
-At the end of the day, we all work to pay our bills and have a roof over our head.
+I put pay and reward last because although it is crucial (it made my top 5 after all!), it is not as important as some other considerations.
+We all work to pay our bills.
 This goes without saying.

-But, once you get past the salary you need to live comfortably there are other considerations because it can be hard to stay in a role you hate despite the pay being good.
+But, once you get past the salary you need to live comfortably, there are other considerations because it can be hard to stay in a role you hate despite the pay being good.
 Reward packages are slightly different.
-I think it is important to consider the benefits offered by the employer because that reflects how they treat their staff.
+I think it is essential to consider the benefits offered by the employer because that reflects how they treat their staff.

 Make sure you have a good look through your benefit package and consider what impact it has on your life.
 If the rewards and salary do make a big difference, but the role isn’t great, make sure you can cope with the pressure that can come from not particularly enjoying your job.